bk4nt/pi-fan-pwm/README.md

 Scripts used to run a PWM fan according to Raspberry CPU temperature.

-Tested with Noctua NF-A4x10 5V PWM.and Raspberry Pi 4
+Tested with Noctua NF-A4x10 5V PWM and Raspberry Pi 4

 ## Installation